Lenakeiz/ICN_Programming_Course/README.md

 - **Data Visualization**: Matplotlib and Seaborn for creating publication-quality plots - with exploratory analysis made using the IMDB dataset
 - **Version Control**: Git fundamentals for tracking changes and collaborating on code
 - **Experiment Building**: PsychoPy for creating visual stimuli, collecting keyboard/mouse input, precise timing, audio output, and participant dialogs
-- **Practical Projects**: Hands-on mini-projects including an expense tracker, grid cell firing rate analysis, and interactive Mario-style experiment demos
+- **Practical Exercises (with solutions)**: Each lecture includes hands-on exercises with provided solutions
+- **Full Project Showcases**: During the course we build complete projects from scratch, including:
+  - **Grid cell firing rate analysis** — starting from raw data of the [Gardner et al., 2022](https://www.nature.com/articles/s41586-021-04268-7) paper
+  - **Exploratory analysis of the IMDB movie dataset** — data visualization and plotting with the [IMDB movie dataset](https://raw.githubusercontent.com/LearnDataSci/articles/master/Python%20Pandas%20Tutorial%20A%20Complete%20Introduction%20for%20Beginners/IMDB-Movie-Data.csv)
+  - **Videogame-inspired experiment** — an interactive videogame-style experiment demo built with PsychoPy

-The course is structured around Jupyter notebooks with exercises, plus standalone Python scripts for the PsychoPy modules.
-All materials are designed to run in VS Code, Jupyter, or Google Colab.
+The course is structured around Jupyter notebooks, plus standalone Python scripts for the PsychoPy modules.
+All materials are designed to run in VS Code, Jupyter, or Google Colab — **except the PsychoPy lectures (weeks 9–10)**, which require the recommended Python version and cannot be run in Google Colab.

 ---